wolframkriesing/site-stitcher/content/blog-posts/2020/11/28-resource-timing-part1/index.md

 Looking at the output of an array is fun for developers, but seeing that data in a diagram offers a different perspective, so let's see the `duration` of all the resources loaded on this website, in a diagram.
 Try it: reload the page and see the bars update.
 This is life data.
+Try also hard reloading the page (mostly done with pressing <kbd>Shift</kbd> additionally to your reload shortcut or click), so that caches are not used and the durations will be very different again.

 <figure>
   <hc-chart id="duration-chart" style="height: 15rem;">